resolritter/tools/README.md

 ## Build

-`npm install && npm run-script build`
+`npm install && npm run build`

-This step will generate the files on the `dist` directory, which are, in turn, used by the CLI tool entrypoint at `bin/res_ts`.
+This step will generate the files on the `dist` directory, which are, in turn, used by the CLI tool entrypoint at `bin/tools`.

 ## Run

-`bin/res_ts --help` to get usage instructions on the CLI front-end.
+`./bin/tools --help` to get usage instructions on the CLI front-end.

 # Functionality walkthrough